OpenTranslationBible/open-bible/en-GB/43.John/md/john-15.md

 ## John 15:1

-“I am the true vine, and my Father is the vinedresser.
+“I am the true vine, and my Father tends it.

 ## John 15:2